KwiecienKamil/KwiecienKamil/README.md

 **`Passionate Self-taught Developer😊`**

 <h3>I'm addicted to progress.
-Especially in the things that excite me and coding is one of those things.<br>
+Especially in the things that excite me and coding is one of those things.</h3>
-Trying to get first IT job😃</h3>